 The game is almost up to 60 FPS on my iPhone 5 at this point.
 And it still looks great – some might say even better than before!

-Switch to the sixth navigator tab (the Debug Navigator) again, and you’ll see that now only 13.6 MS is spent on the CPU, and there’s a much better balance between CPU and GPU usage:
+Switch to the Debug Navigator again (the sixth navigator tab), and look at the FPS section.
+You’ll see that now the game only spends 13.6 milliseconds using the CPU, and there’s a much better balance between CPU and GPU usage: